fieldtrip/website/faq/how_does_the_filter_padding_in_preprocessing_work.md

 ---
 title: How does the filter padding in preprocessing work?
+category: faq
-tags: [faq, preprocessing, artifact, filter]
+tags: [preprocessing, artifact, filter]
 ---

 # How does the filter padding in preprocessing work?